 I grew up in New Zealand and moved to the US to pursue my childhood dream of writing music for movies.
-I was based in Boston studying at Berklee College of Music before moving out to Los Angeles.
+I studied at Berklee College of Music before moving out to Los Angeles.
 I'm kept busy writing for a variety of projects including film, trailers, commercials, TV shows and documentaries.

 Today I work with my wife Gina Brigida - also a composer - from our studio just outside LA in beautiful Orange County.

 I have an album called 'Genesis' up on CD Baby, iTunes, Amazon, Google and BandCamp.
 The album has 27 tracks from trailers and films I've worked on.

 Here are some of the links:

 -- Can I use your music for free in a YouTube video?

 Non-monetized, non-commercial YouTube videos (depends if YouTube lets you use it without authorization, and if the library who owns the music is ok with it).
 I can't give you authorization, so if YouTube is asking for evidence of it, you probably shouldn't use the track.

 - Monetized videos (where you share some of the advertising revenue),

 - if you're advertising something, essentially anything with the potential to make you or someone else money (unless you get clearance from the library that owns the music, which usually involves a lot of money).